disisto/simplesamlphp-wordpressauth/README.md

 # SimpleSAMLphp WordpressAuth

-SimpleSAMLphp module to use Wordpress as a SAML 2.0 Identity Provider.
+SimpleSAMLphp module to use WordPress as a SAML 2.0 Identity Provider.

-WordpressAuth is a <a href="https://github.com/simplesamlphp/simplesamlphp">SimpleSAMLphp</a> authentication module, that allows to use the Wordpress user database as the authentication source.
+WordpressAuth is a <a href="https://github.com/simplesamlphp/simplesamlphp">SimpleSAMLphp</a> authentication module, that allows to use the WordPress user database as the authentication source.
 The code was written for MySQL/MariaDB.

 <img src="https://raw.githubusercontent.com/disisto/simplesamlphp-wordpressauth/master/img/simplesamlphp-sp-demo-app.gif">